rhymeswithvocal/digital-garden/_notes/secret-bucket-list.md

 There's a law-of-averages math thing here that I have really been struggling to write out.
 So I'm just going to make it as explicit as possible with a little example.

-Let's say that every person has an 'enjoyment rate', `*y*`, that is the percentage of experiences (out of all possible experiences) they'll enjoy.
+Let's say that every person has an 'enjoyment rate', `y`, that is the percentage of experiences (out of all possible experiences) they'll enjoy.
 Let's say that I'm easy to please, so my `y` is 0.8.
 This means that if there's a trillion possible human experiences (lowballing that) I would enjoy 800 billion of them, and not like 200 billion of them.

 Let's put in another variable, for number of new experiences per some amount of time (let's say a year) and call that variable `tr`.
 This means the number of experiences you enjoy in a year could be represented as:

-`*tr•y*` = number of enjoyed experiences
+`tr•y` = number of enjoyed experiences

 Now there's plenty of different approaches to maximizing our product, but probably the simplest is by making `tr` bigger.
 Another possible approach would be increasing `y` by strategically choosing things you're more likely to enjoy, but then we run into an issue with...

 ### More surprises means fewer expectations, means more happiness

-If we accept Tom Magliozzi's formula (sorry I don't know why this post has so much math) of **"happiness equals reality minus expectations"** then in order to be happier, we should strive to go into situations with minimal expectation.
+If we accept Tom Magliozzi's formula of **"happiness equals reality minus expectations"** then in order to be happier, we should strive to go into situations with minimal expectation.
 There are few situations where we can change our reality, so it's better to focus on the half of the equation we can affect.
 That means doing things where *we don't know* what to expect.

 ## "Charlie, this sounds the same as just *trying new things"*